kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 ### Recommendations for Multi-Level Composite Controllers

-Integrating Workload-Aware Scheduling (WAS) into multi-level composite controllers (where controllers orchestrate other controllers, such as `JobSet` creating core `Jobs`, or a Kubeflow `TrainJob` composing a `JobSet`) introduces unique coordination challenges.
+Integrating Workload-aware Scheduling (WAS) into multi-level composite controllers (where controllers orchestrate other controllers, such as `JobSet` creating core `Jobs`, or a Kubeflow `TrainJob` composing a `JobSet`) introduces unique coordination challenges.
 Composite controllers should adhere to the following guidelines: